-The fabulous Canopy Lodge is situated approximately 60 miles west of Panama City in the picturesque El Valle de Antón, known as El Valle for short, a pleasant and quiet community of country homes.
-Nestled in the crater of an extinct volcano and surrounded by jagged ridges and hills.
-ElValle considered a "secret getaway" for many Panamanians.
+The fabulous Canopy Lodge is situated approximately 60 miles west of Panama City in the picturesque El Valle de Antón, known as El Valle for short, a pleasant and community quiet country homes.
+Nestled in the crater of an extinct volcano and surrounded by jagged ridges and hills, El Valle is considered a "secret getaway" for many Panamanians.
 The three forested peaks of Cerro Gaital National Monument loom over the valley and impart a deep sense of tranquility.